swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 // no-op
 ```

 However, this goes against the code style recommendations involving the usage of `guard`.
-The guarded part should be the happy path, which can never be the case in this context.
+The guarded part should be the happy path, which is not the case in this context.

-As seen, it's currently impossible to write an unavailability check that property fits a developer's expectations and Swift's general style guide.
+As shown, it's currently impossible to write an unavailability check that property fits a developer's expectations and Swift's general style guide.

 ## Code Structure

-Besides the cases where having an unavailability check is mandatory, supporting them would give developers more options when structuring their code in cases where they are not.
+Besides cases where having an unavailability check is mandatory, supporting them would give developers more options when structuring their code in cases where they are not.
 By not being forced to consider the availability of something as the happy path, developers would have more choices when considering how to architect and abstract certain pieces of code.

 ## Proposed solution